• Published January 17, 2024

 The Power of Positive Self-Talk When Leading in Uncertainty

-So what can you do?
+So what can you do, as a leader, in those challenging situations?
 It might sound trivial, but one small step to take: Consider how you talk to yourself.
-It can impact both how you handle stress and how others see you.

 How to Harness the Power of Positive Self-Talk